altruios/namshubettulpa/public/namshubettuple/confrontation.md

 "C::You know what color is..."
 "K::Yeah, I've seen trees of green"
 "F::Red roses too"
+~He added flatly~
 "C::Color happens in our brain.
 The photon never reaches our brain.
 Instead a photon hits one of our photoreceptor, travels as an electrical signal to the back of the brain..."
 *The chemist leaned in*
-"C::And that signal - is color, it's our brain picking up a signal - and as you can see, it's the opposite of what we would expect.
+"C::And that signal - is color, it is our brain picking up a signal - and as you can see, it is the opposite of what we would expect.
-Where we expect dark there is light, expect a color and get it's inversion" "K::That's definitive?"
+Where we expect dark there is light, expect a color and get the inversion" "K::That's definitive?"
 "C::I'll have results from the lab soon, I've only had this ten minutes."
 "F::Lab?"